rscopes/rescope/readme.md

 ### Stores ?

-ReScope stores look like "React components for data". <br>
+ReScope stores look like "React components for data".
-They use determining values and / or others stores data as state,<br>
-and maintains the corresponding data accordingly.
+They use determining values and the others store data as state, and maintains the corresponding data accordingly.

-Stores can manage part of, or the entire App state's determining values, <br>
-maintain intermediate, possibly asynchronous resources, <br>
-And/or finals or ready-to-render data. <br>
+Stores can manage part of, or the entire App state's determining values, maintain intermediate, possibly asynchronous resources, And/or finals or ready-to-render data.

-Theirs data can be propagated to React Components state / props, stores or simple watchers; <br>
-ReScope will give synchronized results data (if possible), by instantiating theirs dependencies, or update them as soon as they are ready<br>
+When a component injects one of the stores available in its Scope, <br>
+ReScope instantiates synchronously (if possible) theirs dependencies. <br>

-Next, when a store receives actions / state mutations, <br>
+Next, when a store receives a state mutation, <br>
-the same process update the application state.
+the resulting data update is propagated to the stores and listening components.

 ### Scopes ?

-Simple application only need 1 global Scope for its stores .<br>
-When we need more, the Scopes allow :
+To deal with complex architectures the Scopes allow :
 - normalized contexts for modules & views
 - to inherit & mix other Scopes,
 - automatic & chained destroy